spl0k/supysonic/docs/api.md

 - 📅: planned
 - ✔️: done
 - ❌: done as not supported
-- 🔴: won't be implemente
+- 🔴: won't be implemented
 - ❔: not decided yet

 The version column specifies the API version which added the related method or